Kaonashie/Rusty-SankakuDL/README.md

 ### Todo
+- [x] Upgrade to a better http client.
 - [ ] Allow custom download directory.
 - [ ] Allow custom tags.
 - [ ] More refined TUI.
+- [ ] Create an API backend for fetching with js libraries
 - [ ] Doing my laundry.
 - [ ] Build a frontend viewer.